Ice Cream (Blackpink and Selena Gomez song): Accolades

-Year-end lists

 Commercial performance

 In the United States, the song debuted at number 13 on the Billboard Hot 100, surpassing "How You Like That" and "Sour Candy", both of which peaked at number 33, to become Blackpink's highest-charting single in the country.
 The song also debuted at number two on Billboard's Digital Songs chart and at number eight on Billboard's Streaming Songs chart, having sold over 23,000 digital copies and having received over 18.3 million streams in its first week of tracking.
 It also appeared at number 32 on the Billboard Mainstream Top 40 chart after garnering substantial airplay on both contemporary and adult contemporary radio, gaining 5.1 million radio airplay audience impressions during its first week of tracking and marking Blackpink's debut on the chart.
 The song became the longest-charting song by an all-female Korean act on the Hot 100, after spending eight consecutive weeks on the chart, surpassing their own previous record of four weeks set by "Kill This Love".
 The song became Gomez's 20th and Blackpink's third top 40 hit in the US.
 By the end of 2020, the song had reached 126,500,000 streams in the US.

 In South Korea, "Ice Cream" debuted at number 51 on the Gaon Digital Chart issue dated August 23–29 with less than two days of tracking.
 On the next chart issue dated August 30-September 5, the song rose to its peak at number 8.
 In the United Kingdom, the song debuted at number 39, making Blackpink the first Korean act to achieve five top 40 singles in the country.
 The song charted in the UK for eight weeks and became the second-longest charting single by a Korean girl group behind Blackpink and Dua Lipa's "Kiss and Make Up".
 "Ice Cream" also debuted at number eight on the Billboard Global 200 and number six on the Global Excl.
 U.S. upon the launch of the charts on September 19.
 The song stayed in the top ten for a second week at number nine on the Global Excl.
 U.S. on the chart issue dated September 26.
 In total, "Ice Cream" charted on the Global 200 for 14 weeks and on the Global Excl.
 U.S. for 22 weeks.